rescript-lang/bucklescript.github.io/docs/null-undefined-option.md

 OCaml itself doesn't have the notion of `null` or `undefined`.
 This is a _great_ thing, as it wipes out an entire category of bugs.

-BuckleScript provides bindings to `null` and `undefined` through [`Js.Nullable`](https://bucklescript.github.io/bucklescript/api/Js.Nullable.html), since it's pretty much required for JavaScript.
+BuckleScript provides access to `null` and `undefined` through [`Js.Nullable`](https://bucklescript.github.io/bucklescript/api/Js.Nullable.html), since it's pretty much required for JavaScript.

 ## Examples